|Apply for this course by completing the online application form at the bottom of the page.|

 - Bring the participants up to date with the current methods for epidemiological evaluation of vaccines in terms of efficacy and safety, and collection of evidence necessary for policy formulation and evaluation.

 - Provide an understanding of the application of epidemiology to the pre- and post-licensure evaluation of vaccines

-- Address the epidemiological issues for vaccine evaluation in high, medium and low income countries.
+- Address the epidemiological issues for vaccine evaluation in high, middle and low income countries.